 Fig.3 Cossacks of the XVII century

 Gradually, the Cossacks recovered from the loss of the Azov seat and, despite the closed mouth of the Don, began to penetrate the Black Sea by the Don canals into the Black Sea and reached Trapezund and Sinop.
 Moscow’s beliefs that Cossacks are free people and they don’t listen to Moscow, less and less reach the goal.
 The Don Cossack, captured by the Turks, showed under torture that Cossacks 300 strugues in Cherkassk, and in the spring from Voronezh another 500 would suit, and "... the royal clerks and governors look at the preparations without reproach and obstacles they do not repair".
 The vizier warned the Moscow embassy, which was in Istanbul, that if the Cossacks appear at sea, then “I will burn you all to ashes.”
 Turkey at that time with the help of Poland freed from the threat of attacks of the Dnieper Cossacks and decided to achieve the same from Muscovy.
 The tension was increasing.
 In Black Sea there was a smell of a new big war.
 But the story was pleased that its epicenter broke out in Polish Ukraine.
 By that time, a huge and entangled tangle of military, national, religious, interstate and geopolitical contradictions, heavily mixed with nobility, arrogance, ambition, hypocrisy, betrayal and treachery of the Polish and Ukrainian gentry rolled into this territory.
 In the 1647 year, having entered into an alliance with Perekop Murza Tugai-Bey, the offended Ukrainian nobleman of Cossack origin Zinovy Bogdan Khmelnitsky appeared in Zaporizhzhya Sich and was elected hetman.
 An educated and successful careerist, a faithful servant of the Polish king, because of the rudeness and arbitrariness of the Polish gentry Chaplinsky, he became a stubborn and merciless enemy of Poland.
 From that moment on, a long and bloody national liberation and civil war began in Ukraine, which lasted for many decades.
 These events, distinguished by incredible cruelty, entanglement, betrayal, deceit and treachery, are the subject of a separate narration from the Cossack story.
 The rash decision of the Crimean Khan and his nobles to actively intervene in the Ukrainian unrest, speaking first on the side of the Cossacks, and later on the side of Poland, severely undermined the Crimea’s position in the Black Sea coast and distracted the Crimeans and Turks from the Don affairs.
 The Moscow units, under the guise of the Cossacks, were constantly on the territory of the Don, but the governors were given strict orders not to interfere in Cossack affairs, but only to defend the Don in the event of an attack by the Turks or the Crimeans.
 The entire population of the Don was considered inviolable, those who ran to extradition were not subject, why there was a great desire to flee to the Don.
 By this time, the great strengthening of the Don comes from Russia.
 So in 1646, a royal decree was issued, according to which free people were allowed to go to the Don.
 The departure to the Don was not only by official registration with the permission of the government, but also by a simple transition to the Cossack embassies, who arrived on business in the Moscow possessions.
 So when traveling ataman "winter village" Katorzhny from Moscow to the Don to him a lot of fugitives stuck.
 Voronezh voivode demanded their return.
 The convict replied that they were not ordered to extradite them, and the gentleman Myasny, who had arrived with a letter of diplomacy, was firmly beaten, almost killed.
 Leaving the convict, he said: "... although the voivode himself will come to take out the fugitive people and we will cut off his ears and send them to Moscow."
 Even easier, it happened on the Don.
 A nobleman sent with Moscow troops identified among the Cossacks and farm laborers of his seven serfs, complained to the ataman and asked them to extradite him.
 The Cossacks called the nobleman to the Circle and decided that they would love to execute him.
 The riflemen who arrived in time barely defended the poor fellow and immediately sent back to Russia.
 Attracting people to the Don from the outside was caused by acute economic and political necessity.
 However, admission to the Cossacks was under the strict control of the Army, only proven and persistent fighters were taken.
 Others went to the farm laborers and barge haulers.
 But they were also urgently needed, with their work they put the Don on self-sufficiency and freed the Cossacks from agricultural work.
 Under Tsar Alexei Mikhailovich, there was a significant increase in the population of Cossack towns, and their number increased from 48 to 125.
 The population, not belonging to the Army, was considered to be living temporarily, the Cossacks did not enjoy the rights, but was under the authority and control of atamans.
 Moreover, the atamans could take decisive measures not only to individuals, but also to the whole villages, which, because of disobedience, were taken "on a shield."
 However, this way of organizing the power and management of the Army by the middle of the XVII century was already outdated.
 Atamans were elected for one year by the general assembly, and their frequent change, by the will of the masses, did not give the government the necessary stability.
 Changes were needed to the Cossack life, the transition from the life of military teams to a more complex social and economic structure.
 One of the reasons, besides material aid, of the Don Tsar to the Moscow tsar was the sound state instinct, which was looking for real moral and material support in the growing authority of the Moscow tsars.
 The latter had no right to interfere in the internal affairs of the Army for a long time, but in their hands were powerful means of indirect influence on the life of the Cossacks.
 The extent of this impact increased with the strengthening of the Moscow state.
-The army did not take the oath to the tsar, but was dependent on Moscow and the Don Army slowly moved to that dependent position, in which after the 1654, the Dnieper Cossacks turned out to be, but gradually and with less serious consequences.

 And, meanwhile, the events in Ukraine have developed in their own way.
 During the vicissitudes of the war of liberation, circumstances led the Ukrainian gentry and the Dnieper Cossacks to recognize the citizenship of the Moscow tsar.
 Formally, this took place in 1654 on the Pereyaslav Rada.
 But the transition of the Dnieper Cossacks under the authority of the Moscow tsar took place, on the one hand, and on the other hand, under the influence of a combination of circumstances and external causes.
 The Cossacks, fleeing from their final defeat by Poland, sought protection under the authority of the Moscow tsar or the Turkish sultan.
 And Moscow took them to keep from going under the rule of Turkey.
 Having become involved in the Ukrainian unrest, Moscow inevitably was drawn into the war with Poland.
 New Ukrainian subjects were not very faithful and constantly demonstrated not only disobedience, but also unheard of betrayal, deceit and treachery.
 In the course of the Russian-Polish war, two major defeats of the Moscow troops by the Poles and Tatars under Konotop and Chudovo occurred, under the mean-spirited betrayal of the Ukrainian nobility and the hetmans of Vyhovsky and Yury Khmelnitsky.
 These defeats inspired the Crimea and Turkey and they decided to expel the Cossacks from the Don.
 In 1660, 33 of the Turkish ship with 10000 troops approached Azov, and Khan brought 40000 from the Crimea.
 In Azov, the Don was blocked by a chain, the canals were filled up, blocking the exit of the Cossacks to the sea, and the Crimeans approached Cherkassk.
 The bulk of the Cossacks was on the Polish front, and there were few Cossacks and Moscow troops on the Don, however, the Crimeans were beaten off.
 But the return campaign of the Cossacks to Azov ended in nothing.
 At that time, the Great Schism began in Moscow, for Patriarch Nikon ordered to correct church books.
 A terrible ferment began among the people, the government applied cruel repressions to the adherents of the old rites and they “flowed” to different parts of the country, including the Don.
 But the dissenters unaccepted by the Cossacks in their midst began to settle on the outskirts of the Cossack territory in large settlements.
 From these settlements, they began to make raids on the Volga for plunder, and the government demanded that the Cossacks seize these thieves and execute them.
 The army fulfilled the order, the thieves' stronghold of the town of Riga was destroyed, but the fugitives formed new huddles and continued their raids.
 The criminal element accumulated in the northeastern outskirts of the Don Army had all the qualities of freemen walking.
 It lacked only the present leader.
 And he was soon found.
 In 1661, the Cossacks returned from the Livonian campaign, among them was Stepan Razin, who by the will of fate led this rebellion.